freeCodeCamp/freeCodeCamp/guide/english/linux/getting-started/index.md

 ---
 ## Choosing a distribution.

-There are various types of Linux distributions to choose from nowadays, choosing one is a major concern in the Linux world.
-Taking in consideration easy to use OSs, the top dogs in this category are:
+There are various types of Linux distributions to choose from nowadays, and choosing one is the first step to getting started in the Linux world.
+Taking into consideration ease of use, the top dogs in this category are:
-* [Ubuntu](https://www.ubuntu.com/) - Derivative of the stable Debian system, Ubuntu thrives in the a easy to use and up to date environment.
+* [Ubuntu](https://www.ubuntu.com/) - Derivative of the stable Debian system, Ubuntu thrives as an easy to use and up-to-date environment.
 * [Mint](https://linuxmint.com/) - Based on Ubuntu and Debian, this OS has great features like Ubuntu's PPA compatibility, the apt package manager.
-The base mint distribution remind of Windows, this can be a nice characteristic for users comming from Windows.
+The default Mint distribution is reminiscent of Microsoft Windows, which can help to ease the transion for users coming from that environment.
 * [Trisquel](https://trisquel.info/) - A distribution  derived from Ubuntu that focuses on only utilizing fully free software, avoiding proprietary software.
 Trisquel is endorsed by the Free Software Foundation (FSF).

 Some other choices include: